Apply and Thrive

 The good news is that executive functioning skills can be learned.

-Executive functioning coaching enables a student to build the necessary skills in these areas so that she can thrive not only in school, but in all aspects of her life.
+Executive functioning coaching enables students to build the necessary skills in these areas so that they can thrive not only in school, but in all aspects of their lives.

 A one-of-a-kind program that teaches executive functioning skills